Some notes concerning preconditioning of linear parabolic optimal control problems: Eigenvalue estimates for the reduced problem formulation

-They increase respectively decrease according to the estimate \eqref{gamma} of $\gamma$ with $N$ and converge with $N\to \infty$.
+They increase for $c=1$ and decrease for $c=-1$ according to the estimate \eqref{gamma} of $\gamma$ with $N$ and converge with $N\to \infty$.
 Consequently they are bounded.
 The plots show the results for space dimension $d=2$ with spatial uniform step size $h=0.01$ (10201 grid points) as well as for $d=3$ with $h_{max}=0.2$ (1632 grid points).
 Visually no difference can be seen.
 They differ by around $1.e-12$.
-Varying the number of grid points between roughly $500$ to $40000$ leads to deviation around $1.e-12$, which clearly reflects the independency of the spatial discretization and spatial dimension.
+Varying the number of grid points between roughly $500$ to $40000$ leads to deviation around $1.e-12$, which reflects the independence of the spatial discretization and spatial dimension.
 Also the variation of $\alpha$ has an effect of at most $1.e-9$ when considering the values 0,0.1,1,10 and 100.